bitmap/bitmap.github.io/resume/resume.md

 ### Front-End Developer
 #### WebMD (Feb 2012 - Present)
 - Developed a UI pattern library for product development and design teams
-- Converted legacy components and apps to modern semantic HTML5, CSS3, and JS
+- Converted legacy components and apps to modern HTML5, CSS3, and JS
 - Created a better experience for users on a range of devices through responsive design
 - Maintained a robust theming architecture for clients utilizing Less
 - Organized client-side assets such as style sheets and sprites using npm and Grunt